The Bankrate promise

 Not every lender offers multiyear approval, and those that do each have their own version of this feature.

-With Citizens’ Multi-Year Approval, borrowers can fill out the student loan application online or on the company’s mobile app.
+With Citizens’ Multi-Year Approval, borrowers can complete the student loan application online or on the company’s mobile app.
 Once you complete the form, the system will automatically tell you if you’re eligible for the multiyear approval.
 From there, you just need to tick the box accepting this option and sign the papers.

-It is also worth highlighting that Citizens Bank allows you to take your loans with you, meaning that you can switch colleges and still be approved for the multiyear option.
+It is also worth highlighting that Citizens Bank allows you to take your loans with you, meaning you can switch colleges and still be approved for the multiyear option.
 However, to remain qualified, you’ll have to apply using the same co-signer each time and pass a soft credit check.

 Discover tells borrowers whether they’re approved for its Multi-Year Option during the loan application process, which can be done online or over the phone.
 In future years, much of the loan paperwork will already be prefilled.

-Discover requires that you use the same co-signer and pass a soft credit check in order to remain prequalified, and you must be in the same school and program you listed on your first application.
+Discover requires that you use the same co-signer and pass a soft credit check to remain prequalified, and you must be in the same school and program you listed on your first application.

 What are the benefits of using one lender for all student loans?